TKlintworth/sentenced/README.md

 Build silly sentences with your friends.

-Node.js, Express, SvelteKit, Tailwind CSS
+Node.js, Express, SvelteKit, DaisyUI and Tailwind CSS